vjekoart/retrovizor/Readme.md

     * Revise GitHub profile and update links
 * PUBLISH
     * Rename instagram to retrovizor.xyz and update info - the same day the website is published
+    * Make sure that 404 page is working as expected
     * How to collect visit stats?
 * Phase 12: cycle of improvements from backlog after the first feedback